gabriel-salajan14/gabriel-salajan14/README.md

 - 👋 Hi, I’m @K0DiiAk
-- 👀 I’m interested in Computer Science
+- 👀 a Computer Science student
-- 🌱 I’m currently learning Java, Android and Databases

 <!---
 K0DiiAk/K0DiiAk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.